 Psychological Aspects

 Another psychological concept that is relevant to this trait is emotional regulation.
-Emotional regulation refers to the ability to manage and modulate one's emotional responses in a healthy and adaptive manner.
+In practice, emotional regulation refers to the ability to manage and modulate one's emotional responses in a healthy and adaptive manner.
 People who struggle with emotional regulation may find it difficult to control their emotional displays, leading them to wear their hearts on their sleeves unintentionally.
 This can be particularly challenging for individuals with certain mental health conditions, such as borderline personality disorder or anxiety disorders.

 Distinctions and Related Concepts